We provide regular wellbeing check-ins with your parent.

 What happens in the first week?

-Your Call Companion will onboard you: agree call times, address any remaining questions and pick from the escalation plan options.
-Then we have the first call, which can be 3-way if you wish.
 We soon learn what your parent enjoys.
 You will get early feedback and we can adjust quickly if required.

 Call times - fixed or flexible?